Relapse Happens. Here's What To Do When It Does

 While relapses are common, it is difficult to handle when this happens to you.
 There is a tendency to blame yourself and feel that you should have been stronger.
 The feelings of anger, depression, negativity, and self-doubt are counterproductive.
 Relapse is part of the learning process of determining what will work for your particular situation.
 It is just a detour.
 When one occurs, you should follow these tips about what to do after relapse to get yourself back on the road to recovery.

 Take Action Immediately

-You need to respond to a relapse immediately.
+You need to respond to relapse immediately.
 Delaying may compound the problem and prolong the relapse, which can make things worse.
 You need to recognize and accept mistakes in order to achieve your goal.
 While you may not have all the answers now, having a strong desire to move past the pitfall is important to your recovery.
 Many drug rehab in Arizona offer therapy following an inpatient stay.
 Contacting your support system for help is a good place to start.
 Only you can decide what to do after relapse and whether you want to continue on the path of recovery.

 Learn New Coping Skills

 The social pressures to use or drink can be immense.
 It is impossible to insulate yourself from all of them.
 Images appearing in movies, television programs and magazines can trigger cravings.
 Effectively combating these social pressures is not easy.
 You need to learn new ways to free yourself from these challenging situations if your old techniques no longer work.
 It is important to remind yourself that addiction is a disease and not a character flaw.
 This will help you rebound after the relapse just as you would learn to manage any other illness.

 Attend Meetings and Build a Stronger Support Group